Japanese Beginners Fast Track (Level 1)

 - Course: Saturdays 10.00am - 2.30pm

 Timeline: Starts 15 October - ends 17 December 2022

 This course requires a minimum of 8 and it can have up to a maximum of 16 students.
 Course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.

 Please note that courses taught On-campus could be moved online if the Covid-19 situation prevents face-to-face teaching, and for as long as it is required.
 This decision will be made by the Government and/or the University of Leicester to guarantee the safety of students and staff.

-Terms run from October to December and from January to March.
+Term runs from October to December.
 The full course comprises 60 learning hours.
 Lessons are four hours long and take place once a week.
 There is a half hour lunch break.

 No previous knowledge of Japanese is required - the course is suitable for absolute beginners.